jmwohl/Openframe-JSClientDocs/source/index.html.md

 The API key must be included in all requests using the `?api_key=YOUR_API_KEY` query parameter.

 Accounts can have multiple API keys.
-This is ideal if you're working on several projects and want to be able to revoke access using the API key for a single project in the future or if you want to keep track of usage per API key.
-And, you can download a CSV of usage and fees per API key if you need to bill clients for usage.
+This can be useful if you're working on several projects and want to be able to revoke access using the API key for a single project in the future or if you want to keep track of usage per API key.

+You can also download a CSV of usage and fees per API key.

 <aside class="warning">
-Make sure to replace `YOUR_API_KEY` with your personal API key found in the [Geocodio dashboard](https://dash.gecod.io).
+Make sure to replace `YOUR_API_KEY` with your personal API key found on the <a href="https://dash.geocod.io" target="_blank">Geocodio dashboard</a>.
 </aside>

 # Geocoding

 Geocoding (also known as forward geocoding) allows you to convert one or more addresses into geographic coordinates (i.e. latitude and longitude).
+Geocoding will also parse the address and append additional information (e.g. if you specify a zip code, Geocodio will return the city and state corresponding the zip code as well)

 Geocodio supports geocoding of addresses, cities and zip codes in various formats.

 <aside class="notice">
-Make sure to check the [address formats](#toc_26) section for more information on the different address formats supported.
+Make sure to check the <a href="#address-formats">address formats</a> section for more information on the different address formats supported.
 </aside>

 You can either geocode a single address at a time or collect multiple addresses in batches in order to geocode up to 10,000 addresses at the time.

-Whenever possible, please make batch requests.
+Whenever possible, batch requests are recommended since they are significantly faster due to reduced network overhead.

-## Geocoding single address
+## Single address

 A single address can be geocoded by making a simple `GET` request to the *geocode* endpoint, you can <a href="https://api.geocod.io/v1/geocode?q=42370+Bob+Hope+Drive%2c+Rancho+Mirage+CA&api_key=YOUR_API_KEY" target="_blank">try this in your browser right now</a>.